-Low-level laser therapy causes an increase in blood flow to the scalp.
+Low-level laser therapy causes an increased blood flow to the scalp.
 This stimulates metabolism in follicles that are in the catagen or telogen phase.
-As a result of this stimulation, the hair follicles reach the anagen phase.
+As a result, this stimulation allows the hair follicles to reach the anagen phase.
 Basically, it stimulates or awakens dormant hair follicles to grow hair.

 The photons emitted by the low-level laser beams act on cytochrome C oxidase.
 This causes the production of adenosine triphosphate (ATP) which converts to cyclic AMP in the hair follicle cells.
 This releases energy and consequently stimulates metabolic processes necessary for hair growth.

-The light/heat treatment helps to release of nitric oxide from cells.
+The light/heat treatment helps to release nitric oxide from cells.
 This leads to increased blood flow or vascularisation to the scalp.
 The vascularisation aids the distribution of nutrients and oxygen to the hair roots.
-Moreover, it also helps to reduce the peri-follicular inflammation on the scalp.
+Moreover, it also helps to reduce the perifollicular inflammation on the scalp.

 Dihydrotestosterone (DHT) is one of the causative factors of androgenetic alopecia (AGA).
 LLLT prevents the excessive build-up of DHT.